cassa10/challenge-api/README.md

 - GET

-    Desc: Get the nearest node of requested location (latitude and longitude)
+    Get the nearest node of requested location (latitude and longitude)